-Paul's career has been one of diversity.
+Dance: Paul’s career has been one of diversity.
 The first stage was very much focused on dance and choreography.
-From 1982 to 1992 he toured extensively around Australia and the world, performing and choreographing with Sydney Dance Company where he was principal dancer for 10 years.
-He formed his own dance company, Australian Choreographic Ensemble in 1992, for which he directed, choreographed and danced.
-Paul's choreographic credits include more than 30 dance works for stage and TV including the Harry M Miller Production of Jesus Christ Superstar in 1992.
+From 1982 - 1992 he toured extensively around Australia and the world, performing and choreographing with Sydney Dance Company where he was principal dancer for ten years.
+He formed his own dance company Australian Choreographic Ensemble in 1992 for which he directed, choreographed and danced.
+Paul’s choreographic credits include more than thirty dance works for stage and TV including the Harry M Miller Production of Jesus Christ Superstar in 1992.
 He was awarded a Mo award for Dance Performer of the Year in 1992

-The second stage has been focused on the film and television industry where over the last 26 years Paul has made a mark as an actor and presenter, being nominated for an AFI Award and a Logie Award and working with such notables as Ben Kingsley and Martin Landau where he played the title role of Joseph in the Emmy award winning Biblical TV series - The Bible Joseph.
+Film & TV: The second stage has been focused on the film and television industry where over the last 26 years Paul has made a mark as an actor and presenter, being nominated for an AFI award and a Logie award and working with such notables as Ben Kingsley and Martin Landau where he played the title role of Joseph in the Emmy award winning Biblical TV series - The Bible Joseph.
 He played the lead role in Christian Slater’s directorial debut short film - “Museum of Love” and worked alongside Dana Delaney, Dan Aykroyd and Rosie O’Donnell in Gary Marshals’ feature film Exit to Eden in which he played the lead role.
-In all Paul has appeared in 14 US and Australian feature films and countless hours of television spanning the drama, comedy and lifestyle genres.
+In all Paul has appeared in fifteen US and Australian feature films and countless hours of television spanning the drama, comedy, reality and lifestyle genres.

-The third stage of his career revolves around his passion for all things food.
-He began brewing his own beer 25 years ago and quickly discovered that brewing beer, making bread, cooking unique meals and developing recipes is a true process of creativity and not at all different to the process of dancing in or creating a ballet or playing a character in a movie.
-The ability to express one's self, tell a story, to entertain and nourish others leads to a much more diverse and fulfilling life experience.
-Paul has done this throughout his career through his dance, his choreography, his acting and now through his cooking.
+Food: The third stage of his career revolves around his passion for all things food.
+He began brewing his own beer back in 1988 and quickly discovered that brewing beer, making bread, cooking unique meals and developing recipes is a true process of creativity and not at all different to the process of dancing in or creating a ballet or playing a character in a movie.
+The ability to express yourself, tell a story, to entertain and nourish others leads to a much more diverse and fulfilling life experience.
+Mercurio has done this throughout his career through his dance, his choreography, his acting and now through his cooking.